Transactional Email Dashboard

 The Message Rate chart shows the distribution of email activity, helping you understand message volume and delivery outcomes over time.
 It combines all accepted emails into stacked bars, with each status represented by a different color.
 This chart is especially useful for teams sending in hourly batches or managing time-sensitive campaigns.

-Spot periods of high or low traffic
+Identify periods of high or low traffic